causalityloop/theta_gn_containerized/README.md

 * Refer to [`prerequisites.md`](prerequisites.md) to install any dependencies for the type of installation you are interested in
 * If you are interested in **migrating** an existing Theta Guardian Node (ie. Linux GUI version), start [here](migrate_existing_guardian_node.md)
+    * The largest advantage here is avoiding the need to unstake and restake to a new node (address).
+If time is of no consequence, you can just unstake and restake to the new node address

 So, let's start...
 <br/><br/>